 - Stickiness: Wet dryer lint pulls apart easily but will stick to many surfaces and can become caked on birds' legs, feet, and plumage.
 In severe cases, this can disrupt the insulation of a bird's feathers and may have even more harmful effects on the development of feathers in growing chicks.

 - Composition: While most dryer lint is made up of very small, fuzzy particles, longer threads, elastic strands, plastic fibers, or hairs can also be part of a mass of lint.
 Those long pieces can tangle around birds' legs, wings, or other body parts, potentially causing injuries similar to the dangerous effects of fishing line.

 With so many hazards that dryer lint poses to brooding birds and chicks, it is never a good idea to offer it as nesting material.

 Your Dryer Vent

 While you may not directly offer lint to spring birds, it is important to inspect your outside dryer vent exhaust regularly.
 Even with interior screens, some lint can escape through the vent and will collect on the edges of the opening.
-Birds can find that material, especially when the dryer is in use and loose bits may be moving with the dryer's exhaust.
+Birds can find that material, especially when the dryer is in use and loose bits may be fluttering with the dryer's exhaust.
 Furthermore, since dryer lint is highly flammable, removing any accumulation is a good safety measure to protect your home as well as curious birds.
 Monthly inspections are a good precaution, and the vent should be cleaned out whenever any lint accumulation does build up.
-Doing so will also improve the dryer's efficiency and save money, leaving more available for other backyard birding supplies!
+Doing so will also improve the dryer's efficiency and save money, leaving a bigger budget for other backyard birding supplies!

 Other Dryer Lint Uses

 Recycling is always a good idea and a great way to be an eco-conscious birder, but instead of offering dryer lint as nesting material, try these alternative, safer uses:

 - Add dryer lint to a compost pile, but only if the lint is free from excessive dyes or perfumes.

 - Carefully use a ball of lint as easy kindling for a fireplace, furnace, campfire, or outdoor fire pit.

 - Add lint inside houseplant pots when repotting and allow it to decay as easy compost.